JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/monstrosity/void-scavver-bam.md

 cssclasses: json5e-monster
 tags:
 - compendium/src/5e/bam
-- monster/cr/11
+- ttrpg-cli/monster/cr/11
-- monster/size/huge
+- ttrpg-cli/monster/size/huge
-- monster/type/monstrosity
+- ttrpg-cli/monster/type/monstrosity
 aliases: ["Void Scavver"]
 ---
 # Void Scavver
 *Source: Boo's Astral Menagerie p.
-49*
+49, Light of Xaryxis*

 Void scavvers are 20 feet long.
 Each one is a solitary menace with a pitch-black hide.
 While most other scavvers are content to feed on kitchen scraps, a void scavver goes after the cook.